sbryan/spark-js-SDK/README.md

 This SDK requires:
 * A registered application on [Spark Developer Portal](https://spark.autodesk.com/developers/).
-* A server side implementation of the guest, access and refresh tokens API calls.
-You can find various sample implementations in this repository in the [`server`](https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server) folder.
+* A server side implementation of the guest, access and refresh token API calls.
+Sample server side implementations are located in this repository in the [`server`](https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server) folder.

 For full API reference see the following: